hyarlagadda/beautiful-jekyll/_posts/2017-01-03-Why-you-should-switch-to-Scala-from-Java.md

  **_val squaredList = list.map( x => x * x)_**

  We are calling a map method on list.
-A map operation on a collection executes function passed on every element of the collection and returns another collection.
+A map operation on a collection executes function passed on every element of the collection and returns another **_NEW_** collection.
 Here, we are passing a anonymous function **_x => x * x_** It takes each element and multiplies by itself (square).

 #### Conclusion